andrejbaran/cli/README.md

 ## `ops team:join`

-Accept an invite to join a team
+Accept an invite to join a team.

 ```
 USAGE